buildbot/buildbot/master/docs/developer/www-base-app.rst

     Please see webpack docs for details.

 ``src/...``
-    Source code for the angularjs application.
+    Source code for the AngularJS application.

 ``package.json``
     Declares npm dependencies and development scripts.